 Wayne Rooney officially joined Derby County on 1st January 2020 in what was a major signing for the club and just over a year later, on 15th January 2021, he was named as the club's manager.

-It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to make his Rams bow, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.
+It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to initially join the club, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.

 As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under then-manager Phillip Cocu in order to continue to develop his coaching credentials in preparation for a potential managerial career.